Legal Notice & Privacy Policy

 Value: gEAABBCjJMXcI0dSAAAANbqc121609094-4

-If you do not want any data about you and your behavior to be transmitted to Google, you must log out of Google completely and delete all Google cookies before you visit our website or use the reCAPTCHA software.
-In principle, the data is automatically transmitted to Google as soon as you visit our website.
-To delete this data again, you must contact Google support at https://support.google.com/?hl=de&tid=121609094.
+If you don't want Google to get any data about you or what you do, you'll need to completely log out of Google and clear all Google cookies before you visit our website or use the reCAPTCHA software.
+Basically, as soon as you land on our page, your data automatically gets sent to Google.
+To get this data deleted, you'll have to reach out to Google support at https://support.google.com/?hl=de&tid=121609094.

-Source: Created with the data protection generator from AdSimple® in cooperation with aboutbusiness.at
+Source: Created with the Privacy Policy Generator from AdSimple® in cooperation with aboutbusiness.at

 Imprint